m4ttsch/omscs-notes-notes/information-security/law-ethics-and-privacy.md

 ## US Laws Related to Online Abuse
 People can do many different things online.
 Some of these activities can be very productive while others can be quite harmful.
 We can examine the various laws in place that offer protection against different types of online abuse.

 For example, consider cybercrime.
 We know that things like theft and extortion are illegal in the physical world.
-We’ve discussed similar activities that take place in the digital realm, such as data theft, identity theft, and ransomware.
+We've discussed similar activities that take place in the digital realm, such as data theft, identity theft, and ransomware.
 Thankfully, there are laws that offer us protection against cybercrime just as there are laws that protect us from "real" crime.

 Additionally, consider creators of digital objects, such as software or digital music.
 In the non-digital world, we have ways to protect intellectual property with copyrights, patents, and trade secrets.
 There is a set of laws that control the copying and distribution of digital objects.

-It’s important to think about how these laws should be applicable in the context of digital objects.
+It's important to think about how these laws should be applicable in the context of digital objects.
 For example, a digital object may be copied and transmitted much more easily than a physical object.

 A third area we can think about is our privacy as Internet users.
 We spend a lot of time online, visiting different websites, using different services, and searching for different things.
-It’s very easy for entities that we interact with digitally to collect a lot information about us.
+It's very easy for entities that we interact with digitally to collect a lot information about us.
 A lot of people worry about the concept of Big Brother watching everything they do, and would like some protection.

 ## Legal Deterrents Quiz
 ![](https://assets.omscs.io/2762F482-BE0A-4124-B408-52E8CF242DA8.png)